weilungao/weilungao.github.io/_posts/2020-08-03-shoreline.md

 - Matlab
 ---

-<p> The matlab code used for extracting the shoreline in our JER-ES paper ( [Gao et al., 2018](https://doi.org/10.1029/2017JF004584) ), based on the numerical results of Delft3D simulations.
-The procedures follow those proposed in [ Shaw et al. (2008) ](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008GL033963). </p>
+The matlab code used for extracting the shoreline in our JER-ES paper [(Gao et al., 2018)](https://doi.org/10.1029/2017JF004584) , based on the numerical results of Delft3D simulations.
+The procedures follow those proposed in [Shaw et al. (2008)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1029/2008GL033963).

 A example is given below.
 ...